![]() |

 caused a few riots during early screenings.
 Novelist Christopher

-Isherwood offers a firsthand account of the film and a visit to Hirschfeld's
+Isherwood offers a firsthand account of seeing the film, as well as a visit to Hirschfeld's

 Institute in his memoir, Christopher And His Kind (1976). |